 Thus, it might be impossible to fully release the tie underneath the membrane lining the mouth.
 When it comes to older children, it is more likely that stitches will be required.
 This is generally done under general anaesthetic.

-When you compare lasers with scissors, lasers do not crush or damage the tissues being treated.
-This results in the area around the laser wound will show less inflammation, with the laser reducing the production of fibrin and fibronectin which can contribute to re-attachment.
+When you compare Lasers with scissors, lasers do not crush or damage the tissues.
+The area around the laser wound will show less inflammation.
+At the same time, the laser reduces the risk of re-attachment.